strayMat/causal-ml-course/slides/2-statistical learning and penalized regression.typ

   - Low-dimensional data: $n>>p$

-  - High predictive performances
+  - No non-linearities, no or few interactions between features

   == Maybe yes

   - High-dimensional data: ie. $p >> n$

-  - Poor predictive performances
-]
+  - Non-linearities, many interactions between features ]

 #slide(title: "Do we need more than linear models?")[